To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 If you’re up for a small hike, the walk up to the Spanish Mosque on the outside of town is well worth it.
 It takes about 30 minutes of strolling to get to the top, but the view about halfway up is just as pretty.
 We stopped there in order to not fight the crowds and were greeted with a small wooded area and a stunning sunset over the city.
 Mountains were the backdrop for the city, and it was well worth the walk.

-I did not experience this hammam for myself (though we did experience one later on) – but I have heard that the Hammam in Chefchaouen is the real deal.
-It is a true traditional Hammam, and while it won’t be a ‘spa’ experience – is well worth the time.
+I did not experience this hammam for myself (though we did experience one later on in Essaouira – you can read about that city here – it’s my favorite in Morocco!) – but I have heard that the Hammam in Chefchaouen is the real deal.
+It is a true traditional Hammam, and while it won’t be a ‘spa’ experience – it is well worth the time.
 It shouldn’t cost you anything more than 11 dollars and will be an experience of a lifetime.
 If you want to read more about the hammam experience, I absolutely loved this article from Emily Style.
 Both hilarious AND educational- my favorite!

 There are several hikes just outside of town if you are visiting for more than just a few days.
 We weren’t able to go on any due to time, but I have heard that the Bridge of God hike is awesome.
 If you have time to do it, please send me a message and let me know how it was!